 OUR FEDERATED SCHOOLS

 St Augustine's CE Primary School

-St Augustine's Primary School is a primary school serving over 230 pupils aged three to eleven.
+St Augustine's CE Primary School is a primary school now serving 234 pupils aged 3 to 11.

 Please note that, with increased pressure anticipated on Nursery and Reception places in 2020-21:

 Living, for example, in Torridon House or Dibdin House does not guarantee a place due to geographic closeness.
-To ensure a place, attendance at S. Augustine's Church is required;
+To ensure a place, attendance at St Augustine's Kilburn Church is required;

 Separate admission applications must be made for both Nursery and Reception admissions each year.

 It is occasionally possible to enter the school mid-year or to be placed on a waiting list.